Last Updated on May 29, 2023 by Ray Roman

 It’s safe to say Tammy and I love wine and food, as evidenced by our regular outings to Crystal Creek Winery and Pelican’s Landing.
 So it shouldn’t be surprising that we are reviewing Lost Street Brewing Company in this post.

-Lost Street Brewing Company is the first craft beer brewery we have visited around Lake Texoma.
+Lost Street Brewing Company in Durant, OK, is the first craft beer brewery we have visited around Lake Texoma.
 Were we impressed or disappointed with our visit?

 What’s their story?

 Lost Street has an interesting origin story.
 It all started with a Christmas gift they received.
 What was that gift?
 A DIY home craft brew kit.

 This simple gift allowed the family to explore their creative and fun side.
 Not long after, they turned their hobby into a full-blown business.
 The result was the Lost Street Brewing Co., where their years of experience and inspiration are helping them create some of the best craft beer we have tasted.

 Craft Beer Selection

 Many craft beer breweries try to impress with a vast selection of beer.
 Often just a handful of them is really good.
 Lost Street Brewing Co is not one of those.